parthibanloganathan/referlist-docs/README.md

 5. Hit Save

 ### Airtable
+1. Make sure your Airtable
-1. In a project, click Setup and scroll down to Integrations
+2. In a project, click Setup and scroll down to Integrations
-2. Find your Airtable API Key by going to your Accounts page and enter it.
+3. Find your Airtable API Key by going to your Accounts page and enter it.
 [See instructions here](https://support.airtable.com/hc/en-us/articles/219046777-How-do-I-get-my-API-key-)
-3. Find your Airtable Base ID by going to the Airtable API documentation and clicking on your base.
+4. Find your Airtable Base ID by going to the Airtable API documentation and clicking on your base.
 [See instructions here](https://airtable.com/api)
-4. Hit Save
+5. Hit Save